Please ensure Javascript is enabled for purposes of website accessibility

 Container Corner

 No Garden Too Small.
 It’s hard to contain your enthusiasm when you look inside a planter and find a tiny world buzzing with activity.
 This space illustrates how even the smallest gardens, like those in pots and planters, can support biodiversity—a key ingredient for a healthy planet.
-Containers featuring changeable displays of our regional flora will activate the southwest corner of the building.
+Containers featuring changeable displays of our regional flora activate the southwest corner of the building.
 Want to build your own container garden at home?
 Learn more here.

 First Peoples’ Garden

 Indigenous Innovation.
 Native plants have been held sacred by Indigenous Peoples since time immemorial.
-This story will be told on the west and northwest side of the building in collaboration with Indigenous advisors.
-Tactile and fragrant species will line a meandering pathway, with information that describes the Kumeyaay Peoples’ relationships with and deep expertise of plants.
+This story is told on the west and northwest side of the building in collaboration with Indigenous advisors.
+Tactile and fragrant species line a meandering pathway, with information that describes the Kumeyaay Peoples’ relationships with and deep expertise of plants.
 While Kumeyaay plant names and uses will be woven throughout the entire garden, this quadrant will specifically focus on how Kumeyaay People use plants for food, fiber, and medicine.
 Learn more about their plant knowledge here.

 Wildlife Walkway